Our aim 1 is to be net zero across our entire operations on an absolute basis by 2050 or sooner.

-Our aim 13 is helping more than 1 million people build sustainable livelihoods and resilience.
+Our aim 13 is helping more than one million people build sustainable livelihoods and resilience.

-We’ll support the communities where we work to build greater resilience and more sustainable livelihoods.
-We’ll focus our social investment in support of our sustainability aims.
-Through these actions we aim to reach more than 1 million people.
+We will support the communities where we work to build greater resilience and more sustainable livelihoods.
+We will focus our social investment in support of our sustainability aims.
+Through these actions we aim to reach more than one million people.
 We will also support our workforce through quality jobs with fair conditions.

 Our aim 14 is greater diversity, equity and inclusion for our workforce and customers, and to increase supplier diversity spend to $1 billion.

-We want our workforce and customers to experience greater equity – fair treatment according to everyone’s different needs and situations – while also helping our partners in the bp ‘ecosystem’ do the same.
-We’ll aim to do this by improving workforce diversity and workplace inclusion, making customer experiences more inclusive and increasing our annual expenditure with diverse suppliers, including female, and underrepresented or minority groups (supplier diversity) to $1 billion by 2025.
+We want our workforce and customers to experience greater equity – fair treatment according to everyone’s different needs and situations – while also helping our partners in the ‘bp ecosystem’ do the same.
+We will aim to do this by improving workforce diversity and workplace inclusion, making customer experiences more inclusive, and increasing our annual expenditure with diverse suppliers, including female and under-represented or minority groups, to $1 billion by 2025.

 Our aim 16 is making a positive impact through our actions to restore, maintain and enhance biodiversity where we work.